KadenFranklin/blog/Kaden's Cookbook.md

   * Leave the beans on the stove on a low temp, with the 4 bay leaves in the pot for a few hours. (stir occasionally)

-  * 1 - 1.5 hrs before serving add the chopped onion, bacon grease, and seasonings (2 tbsp each) and potentially even ham.
+  * 1 - 1.5 hrs before serving add the 1 chopped onion, 2 tbsp bacon grease, and seasonings (2 tbsp each) and potentially ham.

   * Bring the pot to a boil for 10 minutes (stir constantly otherwise it will burn)